lakshmi2812/UNIX_shell_scripting/README.md

 # UNIX_shell_scripting
-Introduction to the basics of the BASH shell, the frequently used commands and some BASH scripts
+Introduction to the basics of the BASH shell, the frequently used commands and some BASH scripts.
+The bash_scripts folder contains some sample scripts for writing for loops, while and until loops, select statements and if-elif-else blocks, and functions among others in Bash.
+There is also a program to write Bubble sort in Bash.

 **Note:**
 UNIX is a multi-user Operating System(OS).
 Apple's MAC OS is based on UNIX.